ministryofjustice/moj-frontend/docs/components/pagination/_overview.md

 - identify how many results there are
 - know where they are in the results

 Use pagination instead of automatically loading more results when the user reaches the bottom of the page (infinite scroll).
-Infinite scroll introduces usability problems, including making it challenging for a user to reach the page footer.
+Infinite scroll introduces usability problems, including making it hard for users to reach the page footer.

 ### When not to use

 Do not use this component:
-- to help users navigate between content pages - use the [GOV.UK 'block' style of pagination](https://design-system.service.gov.uk/components/pagination/#for-navigating-between-content-pages) for that
+- to help users navigate between content pages &ndash; use the [GOV.UK 'block' style of pagination](https://design-system.service.gov.uk/components/pagination/#for-navigating-between-content-pages) instead
-- if you do not need the results count - use the [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) instead
+- if the results count is not needed &ndash; just use the [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) on its own

 ### Things to consider

-You'll likely need to combine pagination with other ways of helping users find items from very long lists.
+You'll probably need to combine pagination with other ways of helping users find items from very long lists.
 Consider the:
 - [search component](/components/search/)
 - [filter component](/components/filter/)
 - [sortable table component](/components/sortable-table/)

-People with dyscalculia may find pagination challenging, especially when it's used to display a large amount of results.
+People with dyscalculia may find pagination difficult, especially when it's used to display a large amount of results.
 Try:

 - having more results per page (to reduce the number of pages)
 - giving 'results' a more meaningful name, such as cases, people or referrals (to create context)

-IF YOU HAVE feedback on improving this for people with dyscalculia LINK TO GET HELP AND CONTRIBUTE.
+Please contribute any feedback on improving this component for people with dyscalculia to the [pagination discussion on Github](https://github.com/ministryofjustice/moj-frontend/discussions/708).

 ### Similar or linked components